shrushti425/flightbookingsystem/sourcecode/README.md

 # ✈️ Airline Ticket Booking System 🛫

-Welcome to the **Airline Ticket Booking System**!
-This project simulates an online airline ticket reservation system where users can sign up, log in, book tickets, select destinations, choose dates, and receive a boarding pass.
-This README explains the **technical details** of each part of the project.

 ---

-## 🚀 Project Overview
+## 🗓️ Timeline

 This is a **solo project** split into four parts: